- What is a library special district?

-The boundaries of the noncontiguous library district include all 12 precincts in the City of Grants Pass, as well as the precincts containing the City of Cave Junction, Kerby, Williams, Wolf Creek, and Grave Creek.
-This totals 17 out of the 47 precincts in Josephine County.
+The boundaries of the noncontiguous library district include all 12 precincts in the City of Grants Pass, as well as the precincts containing the City of Cave Junction.
+It also includes the precincts of Kerby, Williams, Wolf Creek, and Grave Creek.
+This totals 17 of the 47 precincts in Josephine County.
 See the map of the proposed district.

 - Precinct #1.
 Highland

 - Precinct #3.
 Lincoln

 - Precinct #5.
 Riverside